 Please come to the Japan Society’s annual Japan Outlook program on January 22, 5:30-8:00 to hear three Japan experts give their views on the political, economic and security outlook for Japan and prospects for the US-Japan relationship in 2020.
 Sean Randolph, Senior Director of the Bay Area Council Economic Institute, which he headed from 1998-2015, has more than 40 years of experience working in business, for state and federal government agencies and for international organizations.
 Sean Creehan is a financial economist at the Federal Reserve Bank of San Francisco, who, among his many responsibilities, is the Fed’s chief Japan watcher here in the Bay Area and has been covering the broader Asian region for two decades.
 Larry Greenwood is a former diplomat who has worked on trade and finance issues and Asian regional institutions over the past 40 years.

-Please come to take advantage of this unusual opportunity to hear from three of the Bay Area’s top Japan experts give their views on what to expect in 2019.
+Please come to take advantage of this unusual opportunity to hear from three of the Bay Area’s top economic and foreign policy experts give their views on what to expect in 2020.